Implicit Likelihood Inference of the Neutrino Mass Hierarchy from Cosmological Data: Multi-round ILI of the neutrino mass hierarchy

-Given a data-parameter pair $\{({\bm x}_i,{\bm \theta}_i)\}$ from $\mathcal{D_{\rm test}}$, we can count the rank of each given parameter $\theta_i$ in its $N$ posterior samples
+Given a data-parameter pair $({\bm x}_i,{\bm \theta}_i)$ from $\mathcal{D_{\rm test}}$, we can count the rank of each given parameter $\theta_i$ in its $N$ posterior samples

-If the true posterior is estimated exactly, the rank statistic of $\theta_i$ in $\mathcal{D_{\rm test}}$ should be distributed uniformly.
-This is almost the case for our cosmological parameters, as shown in Fig.~\ref{fig:rank}.
-Replacing the rank with the cumulative density function (CDF) value, the distribution of the latter one would also be uniformly distributed
+\Mov{For example, $\theta_i$ has rank $3$ when $\theta'_2<\theta_i<\theta'_3$.} If the true posterior is estimated exactly, the rank statistic of $\theta_i$ in $\mathcal{D_{\rm test}}$ should be distributed uniformly~\cite{Hahn:2022wgo,Talts:2018zdk,Hahn:2022nda}.
+This is almost the case for our cosmological parameters, as shown in Fig.~\ref{fig:rank}. \Mov{However, there are two obvious left spikes for $\ln(10^{10}A_{\rm s})$ and $\tau$, which results from the correlation between them.
+Furthermore, a subtle $\cap$-shape rank statistic for $\tilde{\Delta}$ means that our estimated $\mathcal{P}(\tilde{\Delta}|{\bm x})$ is slightly broader than the true one.} Replacing the rank with the cumulative density function (CDF) value, the distribution of the latter one would also be uniformly distributed

 In the percentile-percentile (P-P) plot, Fig.~\ref{fig:pp}, we compare the CDF of the distribution of all CDF values calculated at $({\bm x}_i,{\bm \theta}_i)\in\mathcal{D_{\rm test}}$ with the CDF of $\mathcal{U}(0,1)$.
 The good agreement between each couple of distributions means that our learned posteriors are almost globally consistent with the truth.
 Finally, in Fig.~\ref{fig:TvsP}, we directly compare the true value of $\theta_i$ in $\mathcal{D_{\rm test}}$ and the corresponding predicted values sampled from $\mathcal{P}({\theta}|{\bm x}_i)$.
 For a large $|\tilde{\Delta}|$, or a large $\sum m_{\nu}$ according to Fig.~\ref{fig:delta}, cosmological data can not distinguish the normal hierarchy and the inverted hierarchy.
 So given a large true $|\tilde{\Delta}|$, its predicted one can be either $>0$ or $<0$, as shown in the last subplot in Fig.~\ref{fig:TvsP}.
 As $|\tilde{\Delta}|$ is decreasing, the hierarchy preference occurs.